dlstrong/github-training-brain-dumps/github_directions.md

 Example:

 ```
-# jupyter-rr-demo-repo
+# your repository name
-Demo repo for writing github directions

-I will be adding more to this repository as we learn about more features.
+(your previous information here)

 Why did the snake cross the road?
 It hoped to put an arterial road between it and Python 2.
 ```

 Now go back into your GitHub Desktop and look at the button you just used to push/sync.
-Macs might say now "Fetch origin" and Windows likely says (TODO: IDK) sync.
+It's likely to say "Fetch origin".
 Click that button.

-On macs, the button changes to say "Pull origin" and windows it should still say "Sync".
-Only now it should have a down arrow and a 1.
+Now the button changes to say "Pull origin".
+It should also have a down arrow and a 1.
 This means that there is one commit to pull in (download) to your local version from the website.

 Click it again to pull that change in.
-Once done, it should go back to saying "Fetch origin" or "Sync" with no numbers.
+Once done, it should go back to saying "Fetch origin" with no numbers.

 Now go into the history tab and you can see the silly joke that you added in.